leonl42/iannwtf_hw3/README.md

 ### Pipeline

 The whole pipeline can be run using one of these two options:
-- pipeline.sh
 - pipeline.py

-When running the whole pipeline, the working directory is not important, because it will be automatically set to the file path.
+When running the whole pipeline, the working directory is not important, because it will be automatically recognized and adapted in the file.

 ### Preprocessing